happyleavesaoc/python-myusps/README.md

 # python-myusps

-Python 3 API for [My USPS](https://my.usps.com/mobileWeb/pages/intro/start.action), a way to track packages.
+Python 3 API for [My USPS](https://my.usps.com/mobileWeb/pages/intro/start.action), a way to track packages and mail.

 ## Prerequisites

 Sign up for My USPS and verify your address.
+Enable **Informed Delivery** if you want to get mail data.

 ## Install